- Live Rates

 The real estate agent stands to make thousands of dollars and can find it hard not to be biased on behalf of the seller.

 This leads to another common question among home buyers and sellers.
 How much are real estate agent commissions in Oregon?

 This too can vary.
-The traditional and customary commission for a real estate transaction is 6% of the purchase price.
+As mentioned, the traditional commission for a real estate transaction is 6% of the purchase price.
 This amount is usually split between the buyer’s and seller’s agents, with each receiving 3%.

 The commission structure can vary depending on the agent’s (or agency’s) business model and the specific services they provide.
-The customary 6% figure mentioned above is often used when the agents are providing comprehensive services for their clients.
-Some real estate companies provide more limited services in exchange for lower commissions / fees.
+The customary 6% figure is often used when the agents are providing comprehensive services for their clients.
+Some real estate companies provide more limited services in exchange for lower commissions or fees.

 Real estate market conditions can also affect these fees.
 In a sluggish housing market where sales are few and far between, agents might be more inclined to offer reduced fees to attract clients.
 In a more active market, these competitive commissions might become more of a rarity.

 The overwhelming majority of real estate deals in Oregon involved a commission based on a percentage of the sale of a property.
 However, there may be cases in which the agents involved are paid a flat fee instead.

 For example, the real estate contract agreement between the seller and agent may involve a numerical figure to complete the deal.
 The amount can be any amount, as long as both parties agree to it.

 A flat fee scenario may be beneficial to sellers in terms of savings, but this type of arrangement typically involves limited representation.
 Flat-fee or discount real estate brokerages might not cost as much as traditional brokerages, but sellers may not get as much in terms of services.

 So that answers the primary question: Who pays real estate agent commissions in Oregon?
 In a typical transaction, it’s usually the seller who pays these fees.
 But it can be negotiated.